hickslab/ProgenesisLFQ/README.md

 # *`ProgenesisLFQ`*

-**This repository contains functions to process Progenesis QI for proteomics v2.0 data**
+**This repository contains functions to process Progenesis QI for proteomics v2.0 data.**

 Select and copy a workflow file below.